Death in Small Doses (1995 film): Production

 Death in Small Doses is a dramatization of the 1991 death of wealthy Dallas native Nancy Lyon by arsenic poisoning, a crime for which her husband Richard Lyon was the police's prime suspect.
 The film was directed by Sondra Locke and written by Scott Swanton.
 It was produced by Robert Greenwald Productions for ABC, with Robert Greenwald and Carla Singer serving as the executive producers.
 The creative team also included director of photography William A. Fraker, editor John W. Wheeler, and composer Jeff Rona.

-Although Locke had already directed two theatrical films, Death in Small Doses is the actress-turned-director's television directorial debut.
+Although Locke had already directed two theatrical films, Death in Small Doses was the actress-turned-director's television directorial debut.
 According to Locke, she had been struggling to get her next theatrical project off the ground when her agent suggested she try her hand at directing a television film instead.
 Locke read through a few scripts and picked Swanton's as her next project, citing the "mysterious quality" that set it apart from the other more straightforward scripts.
 She was especially drawn to the story's open-ended resolution which aligned with her own uncertainty about Richard's guilt.
 She explained:

 Locke said she underestimated how difficult directing for television would be, with the tight schedule keeping her on her toes and leaving little room for error.
 The true crime aspect posed its own challenges for the filmmaker, as adhering to the real-life case meant having to limit the film's dramatic scope.
 Locke also noted the directorial challenge of finding ways to keep the story moving while covering nearly 30 pages of courtroom scenes that had been pieced together from the real-life court transcripts.

 Locke scheduled three days of rehearsals for the cast which enabled them to have extensive discussions about the source material.
 In the film, Richard and Nancy Lyon are played by Richard Thomas and Glynnis O'Connor respectively.
 Locke was keen to have Thomas portray the accused husband, feeling that the actor's "quality of innocence or directness" would play well into the ambiguity surrounding the character's guilt.
 For Thomas, he liked that the film set itself apart from other true crime dramas by leaving so much room for interpretation.
 Because her character mainly appears in sporadic flashbacks after dying at the start of the film, O'Connor described Nancy as "a real mystery" and felt that she had more creative freedom that usual in how she approached the role.
 O'Connor researched the physical effects of arsenic poisoning and worked with the production's makeup artist to ensure she looked the part.

 Death in Small Doses was filmed over 18 days in and around February 1993.
 It was shot on location in both Charlotte and Monroe, North Carolina, with specific locales including the VanLandingham Estate and the Union County Courthouse, the latter of which was used to recreate the courtroom scenes.
 Local celebrities such as radio personalities Robert D. Raiford and Don Russell were cast in minor roles.